THE PROSE POEM

 Travis Truax's Driving Back & Ecotone

 from our SmartApocalypse issue:

 Heidi A. Howell's after the war

 Jane Harrington's Ossein Pith

 Jennifer Martelli's The Devil Tides

-Beginning in 2018, EIR will annually gift one submitter The Christine Prose Poetry Award for the best prose poem we receive.
+Beginning in 2018, EIR will annually gift one submitter The Christine Prose Poetry Award for the best prose poem we choose from all acceptances.